 Employers are required to contribute at actuarially determined rates as accepted by the Public Employee Retirement Administration Commission ("PERAC").
-The Department's contribution to the System for the years ended December 31, 2020 and 2019 were \$588,470 and \$463,027, respectively, which were equal to its annual required contributions.
+The Department's contributions to the System for the years ended December 31, 2021 and 2020 were \$673,557 and \$588,470, respectively, which were equal to its annual required contributions.